bbepis/XUnity.AutoTranslator/README.md

  * `CopyToClipboard`: Copy text to translate to the clipboard to support tools such as Translation Aggregator.
  * `ClipboardDebounceTime`: The delay between hooking a text and it being copied to clipboard.
 This is to avoid spamming the clipboard.
 If multiple texts appear in this period they will be concatenated.
  * `EnableSilentMode`: Indicates the plugin should not print out success messages in relation to translations.
  * `BlacklistedIMGUIPlugins`: If an IMGUI window assembly/class/method name contains any of the strings in this list (case insensitive) that UI will not be translated.
 Requires MonoMod hooks.
-This is a list seperated by ';'.
+This is a list separated by ';'.
  * `OutputUntranslatableText`: Indicates if texts that are considered by the plugin to be untranslatable should be output to the specified OutputFile.
 Enabling this may also output a lot of garbage to the `OutputFile` that should be deleted before potential redistribution. **Never redistribute the mod with this enabled.**
  * `IgnoreVirtualTextSetterCallingRules`: Indicates that rules for virtual method calls should be ignored when trying to set the text of a text component.
 May in some cases help setting the text of stubborn components.
  * `RedirectedResourceDetectionStrategy`: Indicates if and how the plugin should attempt to recognize redirected resources in order to prevent double translations.
 Can be ["None", "AppendMongolianVowelSeparator", "AppendMongolianVowelSeparatorAndRemoveAppended", "AppendMongolianVowelSeparatorAndRemoveAll"]